Fallen Monarch in the Mariposa Grove of Giant Sequoias

 By Car

-The Mariposa Grove of Giant Sequoias is located at the end of Mariposa Grove Road, off of Highway 41.
+Mariposa Grove of Giant Sequoias is located at the end of Mariposa Grove Road, off Highway 41.
 There is a larger parking lot as well as an arrival plaza to the right, shortly after the park’s south entrance.
 Most people will park here and take a shuttle, bicycle or hike the remaining distance to the lower grove.
 However, if you have a disabled placard, speak with a ranger on duty to be allowed into a smaller parking area closer to the lower grove.

 When shuttle buses are running, you can catch one here.
 They run approximately every 10 -1 5 minutes.